skip to content

 Facial Recognition System

 The Liquor and Gambling Commissioner may approve the use of a facial recognition system by certain licensed gaming venues.
 The facial recognition system may record the facial image of a person who is about to enter a gaming area or venue (Gaming Machines Act 2019 (SA) s 40D, Casino Act 1997 (SA) s 40D) for the purpose of identifying barred persons from gaming areas or casino venues.
-The Commissioner must not approve use of a facial recognition system unless it complies with the regulations and gambling administration guidelines, including:
+The Commissioner must not approve use of a facial recognition system unless it complies with the regulations and gambling administration guidelines, including that:

-• The system must be capable of accurately identifying physical differences in facial features;
+• the system must be capable of accurately identifying physical differences in facial features

-• The system must be designed to prevent the unauthorised access, use or disclosure of the data collected by the facial recognition system
+• the system must be designed to prevent the unauthorised access, use or disclosure of the data collected by the facial recognition system

-• The data collected by the facial recognition system cannot be used in connection with:
+• the data collected by the facial recognition system cannot be used in connection with:

 • a customer loyalty program